Human shields in the Israeli–Palestinian conflict: Gaza war (2023–present)

+An investigative report published in June 2026 detailed the testimony of an anonymous Israeli infantry soldier, obtained via the Israeli NGO Breaking the Silence, who admitted his unit routinely used a captured Palestinian civilian as a human shield.
+The soldier stated that the practice, which troops referred to as the "mosquito protocol", was actively used as a substitute for sniffer dogs to clear houses, look for ambushes, and check for booby traps such as improvised explosive devices.
+According to his account, the civilian, who had been cleared by Israeli intelligence as having no ties to Hamas, was bound at night next to a guard post, and the platoon frequently discussed how much food to give him or whether he should be beaten.
+The soldier described the protocol as "messy and not organized" rather than a formal bureaucratic procedure, noting that when his unit rotated out of operations, they simply ordered the man to leave.
+The report further noted that in addition to "mosquitoes", the IDF has deployed individuals referred to as "wasps" (Palestinians from the West Bank forced into IDF uniforms) and "beavers" (Arabic-speaking Sudanese asylum-seekers offered residency permits in exchange for scouting tunnels) to minimize Israeli military casualties.

 Fatalities

 In August 2024 in the city of Rafah, one victim was a man forced to search buildings in Khan Younis when a commander from Israel's Nahal Brigade arrived who did not know the victim.
 The commander immediately identified the victim as a Palestinian and, unaware that he was carrying out work for the Israeli army, proceeded to pull out a rifle and kill him immediately.

 An Israeli officer told the Associated Press that two Palestinians had died while the Israeli military used them as shields - the first lost consciousness in a tunnel, and the second was shot by Israeli soldiers when running into a house, as the soldiers did not know that another Israeli unit was using this man as a shield.